khofstadter/CS220AU-DP/index.md

 Milittary use of weapons and rockets produces high amount of emissions and greenhouses gases.
 For example Israel's military uses and the advanx

-6% of climate change is caused by military weapons and bombs.
+6% of climate change is caused by military weapons and bombs (Inventory of U.S. Greenhouse Gas Emissions and Sinks, 2022).
 This is considered a high persentage, yet media is marginalizing the influence and foces on other causes related to environment.